-Argument:Real in [0, 1].Default:0.1
+Argument:Real in [0, 1]Default:0.1

-17.2.16.18 <threshold-for-cluster-merging>
+17.2.17.19 <threshold-for-cluster-merging>

 Description: The correlated clusters (see Section 23.4) are merged if any pair of constraints have a correlation larger than this threshold.
 A small value will cause all clusters to be merged.
 A large value will avoid any merging of clusters.
 Some merging is needed if well paths are near.

-Argument: Real in [0, 1].
-Default: 0.2
+Argument:Real in [0, 1]Default:0.2

-17.2.16.19 <threshold-for-well-point-cluster-inclusion>
+17.2.17.20 <threshold-for-well-point-cluster-inclusion>

 Description: COHIBA estimate the correlation between well points and surface constraints for all well points that are within one range of the constraints and include these points in the well-cluster (see Section 23.4) if the correlation is larger than this threshold.
 All well points within one range are included if the threshold is 0.0.
 Increasing this value will reduce the cluster size at the expense of introducing possible inaccuracies.
 Note that filtering based on this correlation threshold is only done if the number of well points within one range is above 200.
-Argument: Real in [0, 1].

-17.2.16.20 <threshold-for-removing-undefined-well-sections>
+17.2.17.21 <threshold-for-removing-undefined-well-sections>